 To help you in your detective work, here are some examples of situations that could be the source of a company’s negative cash flow and positive profit discrepancy.

 Your company has spent more in cash than what is expensed by accounting because the business is investing in consumable products (Cash Flows From Operations).

 Let’s say a vendor had a sale on an inventory item.
 You take advantage of the sale and buy $1,000 of the item, but only sell $500 worth of the item during the reporting period.

 In this case, your cash account would be reported on the balance sheet as a negative ($500 cash in, minus $1,000 cash out = -$500) but wouldn’t show up on the income statement because it's not a cost until you sell that product.

 #2 Offering Customers Credit

-When a customer pays on credit the income statement has revenue but there’s no cash being added to the bank account.
-Similarly, any cash down payment will be reflected in the cash account and the balance of the customer’s purchase will appear in accounts receivable on the balance sheet.
+When a customer pays with credit, the income statement reflects revenue but no cash is being added to the bank account.
+Similarly, any cash down payment will be reflected in the cash account, and the balance of the customer’s purchase will appear in accounts receivable on the balance sheet.

 Meanwhile, the entire sale is recognized as revenue on the income statement, reflecting the legal obligation by the customer to pay for the purchase they made on credit.
-Therefore, in this scenario, the business could show a hefty profit, but there’s been no cash exchanged between the two parties.
+Therefore, in this scenario, the business could show a hefty profit, but without any cash having been exchanged between the two parties.

 #3 Making Investments